 The Scholarship Program is a joint project of Guatemala Friends Meeting and Redwood Forest Friends Meeting in Santa Rosa, California.

-The Guatemala Friends Scholarship Program was founded by members of our meeting in 1973.
-The scholarship program, now called PROGRESA (programa estudientil de los amigos) in Guatemala, began with one student and grew until we were supporting about 100 university and secondary school students in last several years.
+The scholarship program was founded by members of our meeting in 1973.
+The program, now called PROGRESA (programa estudientil de los amigos) in Guatemala, began with one student and grew until we were supporting about 100 university and secondary school students in last several years.
 In 2013, the program celebrated its 40th anniversary and 1,116 graduates.
-The program is now a joint project of our meeting and the Redwood Forest Friends Meeting in Santa Rosa, California.
-Guatemala Friends serve as in-country administrators of the program while Redwood Forest Friends receive donations and supervise the program finances.
-Both meetings belong to Pacific Yearly Meeting.
+The program is now administered by a board of directors which includes quakers from Redwood Forest Friends Meeting in Santa Rosa, California, quakers from North Pacific Yearly meeting and both quakers and non quakers who live in Guatemala and serve as in-country administrators.

 New York and Guatemala

 Telephone: 011+(502) 7832.5653 U.S. phone which also rings in Guatemala 845-887 4043

 The Guatemala Scholarship Committee of Redwood Forest Friends Meeting has been involved in the oversight of Progresa for over 20 years.
 Besides receiving donations, the committee organizes fund-raisers and provides information about the program, its tours and Teaching English Experience to those in the United States.
 The Committee works with those in Guatemala in planning and outreach for Progresa.
 Harriet Lewis and Donna Smith currently serve as co-clerks of the scholarship committee.